Young girls and boys in Scouting gain so much more than sports clubs can give,

 Crowborough is sometimes misspelt as Crowborogh or Crowborow or Crowboro or Crow Borough or Crow Burrow and so you will not find these in a dictionary or wikipedia.

 Beaver Colony is sometimes wrongly spelt as Beever Colony.
 Other sections are sometimes searched for as Black Feet Beavers, Cheyene Beavers, Beecon Cubs, Forrest Cubs, Waren Cubs, Hemans Scouts and Tulis Explorers.

 The Scouts often go out on a widegame (wide game) on Ashdown Forest.

 The Scout Headquarters has a Ross Room and a Kirby Room.

 All the young people occasionally play indoor versions of Football and Rugby they have very wide variant of Games.

 We regularly do Pioneering and build a massive assault course each year.

 Climbing in Crowborough is at Evolution and Harrisons Rocks.
-The Beaver, Cub and Scout Halloween Camp Fire was a super event and we do the Christmas Card Delivery around Crowborough and Jarvis Brook each year.
+We do the Christmas Card Delivery around Crowborough and Jarvis Brook each year.
 There are links from the home page to various Crowborough Maps.
 First Aid training is a regular activity.